Deshratna699/Deshratna_Devendra_E3180769_NAGP_SvelteJS_And_SvelteKit_Assignment/README.md

 # Personal Task Manager

-A personal task manager application built with SvelteKit, allowing users to register, log in, and manage their tasks.
-This application demonstrates authentication, task filtering, sorting, and mock API integration.
+A sleek and efficient personal task manager application built with SvelteKit.
+This app allows users to register, log in securely, and manage tasks effortlessly.
+It includes robust features such as task filtering, sorting, and integrates seamlessly with a mock API.

 ## Table of Contents